-Our purpose is two-fold, to provide sexual assault prevention workshops to the targeted youth and to offer diversity sensitivity training to the community.
+Our purpose is two-fold, to provide sexual assault prevention workshops to the targeted youth and to offer diversity/sensitivity training to the community.

-Verity provides a curriculum designed specifically for at-risk youth that focuses on the effects of sexual assault, creating and maintaining boundaries, the roots of sexual assault, drug and alcohol usage, guilt and blame issues associated with surviving sexual assault, and skill building to create healthy relationships.
+Verity provides a curriculum designed specifically for vulnerable youth that focuses on the effects of sexual assault, creating and maintaining boundaries, the roots of sexual assault, drug and alcohol usage, guilt and blame issues associated with surviving sexual assault, and skill building to create healthy relationships.

-To schedule a Workshop, contact firstname.lastname@example.org.
+To schedule a workshop, contact firstname.lastname@example.org.

 Verity believes that the most successful prevention work happens when parents and educators work together to send a consistent message to youth.
 Verity Prevention Educators and Volunteers welcome the opportunity to meet with parents, faculty, and staff one-on-one or in group settings to discuss Verity presentation content as well as ways to speak with youth about these challenging topics.
 To set up a presentation or to talk more about Verity support services, please contact the Prevention Education Manager at email@example.com.